 An Elected Despot

 In case you missed it, Brazilian elections went down this week.
 Regrettably, the extreme-right candidate, Jair Bolsonaro won the Presidency (The Guardian).
 Notorious for his disdain of social issues, Bolsonaro prides himself in being a “tough guy” with a sympathy for dictatorships.
-It really is wretched news for progressives, believers in equality & social justice, environmentalists, and the country’s Indigenous.
+It’s wretched news for progressives, believers in equality & social justice, environmentalists, and the country’s Indigenous.

 Indeed, Bolsonaro has declared the Amazon open for business, and expressed time and again his hostility for the Indigenous and those who would avert the destruction and deforestation of the rainforests (CBC).
 As a result, this is also really bad news for those of us who are dependent on the planet’s life support systems (aka oxygen).